kakarifki/personal-website/README.md

 # Rifki Septiawan Personal Website
-The website can be accessed with this [link](https://personal-website-rifki.vercel.app/)
+The website can be accessed with this link [Rifki Septiawan Personal Website](https://www.rifkiseptiawan.com/)
 This is Rifki Septiawan Personal Website Readme.md
 This website contains Rifki's personal data, portfolio, and project experience that he has been done.